terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `false`

 Allow requesting hidden/dot files.
-Also enables creating, modifying, and deleting them, if enabled.
+These are files or folders with names that begin with a `.` character.

 ### Allow file upload